sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-------------------------------------------------------------------
-| exit     | silent stop a method and return control to the caller
+| abort    | silent stop a method and return control to the caller
 | stop     | early terminate execution of a method / function
 | skip     | jump over all other statements to the end of any repetitive block
 | raise    | create recoverable exception with error code and message